-the end of this page you will know:
+I'm aiming above all to reassure you.
+By the end of the three parts of this article you will know:

 b) what a 'nervous breakdown' exactly is

-Do you suffer from panic attacks?
+Do you generally suffer from stress, anxiety and perhaps even panic attacks?

 It is not surprising that often a nervous or mental breakdown goes hand-in-hand with depression.